Jabulani-N/atlas-machine_learning/supervised_learning/classification/README.md

 attributes ending with 2 are related to the output layer
     if you really wanted, you could make more hiddedn layers before output layer. this would be done via making a new set of attributes with 3 for output layer, and 2 would be hidden layer 2.

+The output layer recieves the hidden layer as it's input, so there are `nodes` number of inputs for the output layer. in the same way, however many layers you have, each layer will have as many inputs as the previous layer has outputs.